 If an accusation is made that this procedure has not been followed, the matter can be raised with the Chief Executive.

 Results of Complaints

 The Board of Trustees and SOFA Projects Auditors will receive a report at least once a year showing how many complaints have been received, the general nature of the problem and a list of remedial actions that have been taken.
-The Executive Committee may, at their discretion, require more frequent reports.
+The Board may, at their discretion, require more frequent reports.

 The SOFA Project strives to be a learning organisation and will further develop quality improvement procedures, which will include information received from this process.
 The SOFA Project would appreciate feedback from complainants about their experience of The SOFA Project’s complaints procedure and may use this to improve the way complaints are managed in the future.